tobey3043/ck/day2/Readme2.md

 `!pip install pandas`

->  ✨ Tip: Write clear function names and use docstrings to describe what your functions do.
+>  ✨ Tip: Write clear function names and use code comments to describe what your functions do.

 ## 📊 Step 6.1: Visualize study  habits
 - Create src/plot_mydata.py